 Goal setting should be an integral part of modern life- we are all busy, have a lot to manage, and it is hard to balance everything without a well-laid plan.
-The problem is, most of us fall short because we don’t make our goals SMART.
+The problem is, most of us fall short of our goals because we don't create a clearly defined SMART plan.

 I have been very lucky as a number of my jobs have been working remotely from home.
 This set-up has its pros and cons but a definite pro is that it’s much easier to be healthy.
 It’s not a coincidence that when I moved to an ‘at office’ job a few years ago, I gained weight.